Hearing the Order: Investigating Position Bias in Large Audio-Language Models: In-depth Analysis

-This section compares LALMs with their text-based LLM counterparts to examine whether selection bias is inherited from the base model or altered after audio-language instruction tuning.
+This section compares LALMs with their text-only LLM counterparts to examine whether position bias is inherited from the base model or altered after audio-language instruction tuning.
 Figure~\ref{fig:text_speech} presents two comparisons on MMLU: Voxtral-Small-24B vs. Mistral-Small-3.1-24B-Instruct, and Qwen2.5-Omni-7B vs. Qwen2.5-7B-Instruct.
 We evaluate these models on MMLU and the reassigned-answer variants to examine accuracy and bias trends.

-For Voxtral and Mistral, the trends in selection bias are broadly similar, suggesting that the bias is inherited mainly from the text-based model.
-In contrast, the comparison of the Qwen series shows a clear divergence, indicating that selection bias is not always directly carried over.
-These results highlight that while some LALMs maintain the selection bias of their text-based counterparts, others develop distinct behaviors after fine-tuning.
+For Voxtral and Mistral, the trends in position bias are broadly similar, suggesting that the bias is mainly inherited from the text-only model.
+In contrast, the comparison of the Qwen series shows a clear divergence, indicating that position bias is not always directly carried over.
+These results show that while some LALMs retain the position bias of their text-only counterparts, others exhibit distinct behaviors after fine-tuning.